A Fazenda 11: Future Appearances

 In 2022, Bifão appeared on De Férias com o Ex Caribe: Salseiro VIP as original cast member.
+In 2024, Bifão also appeared on A Grande Conquista 2, she have to compete for a place to enter in the game and she didn't enter.

 The game

 Fire challenge

 This season, contestants compete in the Fire challenge to win the Lamp power.
 The Lamp power entitles the holder the two flames (green and red) which may unleash good or bad consequences on the nomination process, with the red flame power defined by the public through of R7.com among two options.

 The winner chooses a flame for himself and delegates which contestant holds the other.
 The Flame holder's choice is marked in bold.